oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_zone_records_facts_module.rst

 ..
 Description

 - Fetches details about a ZoneRecords resource in Oracle Cloud Infrastructure
 - Gets all records in the specified zone.
-The results are sorted by `domain` in alphabetical order by default.
-For more information about records, see L(Resource Record (RR) TYPEs,https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns- parameters-4).
-For private zones, the scope query parameter is required with a value of `PRIVATE`.
+- The results are sorted by `domain` in alphabetical order by default.
+For more information about records, see L(Resource Record (RR) TYPEs,https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4).
 When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId query parameter is required.

 ..
 Aliases